Bonyaha/escrow-hardhat/readme.md

 Compile the contracts using `npx hardhat compile`.
 The artifacts will be placed in the `/app` folder, which will make it available to the front-end.
 This path configuration can be found in the `hardhat.config.js` file.

 To keep things simple we are going to start our own local blockchain and test our code locally.
 You can start your local blockchain with `npx hardhat node`
+If you are using sepolia network, then you don't need to run `npx hardhat node`

 ## Front-End